-Many persons injured by vaccines are unaware that they have the legal right to be compensated for their injuries.
-The federal government operates a program called the Vaccine Injury Compensation Program (“VICP”).
+Those injured by vaccines are eligible for compensations.
+The federal government operates the Vaccine Injury Compensation Program (“VICP”).
 VICP provides compensation to people that are found to be injured by certain vaccines.
-The program is funded by the pharmaceutical companies through the sale of the vaccines.
+The program is funded by the pharmaceutical companies through the sale of vaccines.

-Under the law, if you have claim for a vaccine injury, you must bring that claim in the U.S..
-Federal Court of Claims, rather than your doctor or against the vaccine’s manufacturer directly.
-The U.S..
-Federal Court of Claims is located in Washington, D.C.
+Under the law, if you've made a claim for vaccine injury, you must bring that claim in the U.S. Federal Court of Claims, rather than your doctor or against the vaccine’s manufacturer directly.
+The U.S. Federal Court of Claims is located in Washington, D.C.
 Vaccine injury cases are defended by federal attorneys working under the Secretary of Health and Human Services.

 Anyone person that has been injured following the administration of a vaccine that is covered by VICP is entitled to file a claim with the VICP.
 Additionally, parents or guardians of children or disabled adults that have been harmed by a vaccine that is covered by VICP may file claim with VICP on behalf of their injured child or injured disabled adult.

 Vaccines that are covered by VICP include: vaccines for chicken pox, diphtheria, flu, hemophilus influenza type B, hepatitis A and B, human papillomavirus, measles-mumps-rubella, pneumococcal conjugate, polio, and rotavirus.